AMUTORCH VG10 21700 Review

 Regulation for low is perfect, and only shuts off when the cell is empty and LVP activates.

 Throw is also quite good for a 32mm sized head XP-L HD light.
-With an XP-L HI or an SST-20, I’d be willing to bet you could get very close to 400m to that setup, or
+With an XP-L HI or an SST-20, I’d be willing to bet you could get very close to 400m to that setup, or even farther.

 In terms of modability, I’d give the VG10 21700 an 9/10.
 Having very capable components along with good heat dissipation potential means a lot of stuff can be done without pushing the light too far.